portage-CEG/portage-ceg.github.io/README.md

 - run the csv_to_jekyll_portageceg.py script in a local repository
 - add, commit, and push the changes to this github repo.

-As of 28-Feb-2020, this script is run automatically every 10 minutes (on Jay's PC).
-This is currently taking place on a test basis.
-More information on the setup for automatic updating is found at the bottom of this document.
+As of 28-Feb-2020, this script is run automatically every 10 minutes.
+This is currently taking place on Jay's local machine on a test basis.
+More information on the setup for automatic updating is found at the bottom of this document, and a generic form of the bash script used is included in this repo as ```auto_update-example.sh```.

 This process can be run manually on any machine of a user with appropriate push rights.